 Dutchess/Columbia Community Businesses

 The Red Devon's menu celebrates local food with the best that Hudson Valley farms have to offer.
-Enjoy breakfast and lunch in the market café or on the porch, dinner in the bar, restaurant or on the terrace.
-The weekly specials honor the seasons with inspired creations from the chef, but you can always find your local favorites as well!
+Enjoy breakfast and lunch in the market café or on the porch.
 Red Devon supports local farmers, heritage breeds and artisanal producers.
+Weekly specials.

 108 Hunns Lake Rd., Stanfordville